Instability of an inverse problem for the stationary radiative transport near the diffusion limit: Introduction

-and the averaged albedo operator $\Lambda_{\sigma_a}$ turns to be the Dirichlet-to-Neumann (DtN) map.
-The reconstruction of the potential of Sch\"{o}dinger equation from DtN map is closely related to the electrical impedance tomography (EIT) or Calder\'{o}n's problem.
-The EIT problem has a long history of study \cite{uhlmann2009electrical,sylvester1987global,nachman1996global, alessandrini1991determining}, it is well-known that the reconstruction of isotropic conductivity from DtN map at boundary is severely ill-posed, the reconstruction has logarithmic stability or exponential instability~\cite{mandache2001exponential,di2003examples}.
+and the angularly averaged albedo operator $\Lambda_{\sigma_a}$ turns to be the Dirichlet-to-Neumann (DtN) map.
+The reconstruction of the potential of Schr\"{o}dinger equation from DtN map is closely related to the electrical impedance tomography (EIT) or Calder\'{o}n's problem. {The EIT problem was studied extensively in recent decades \cite{uhlmann2009electrical,sylvester1987global,nachman1996global, alessandrini1991determining}.
+It is well-known that the reconstruction of isotropic conductivity from the DtN map is severely ill-posed, the reconstruction has \emph{both} sharp logarithmic stability and exponential instability~\cite{uhlmann2009electrical,sylvester1987global,mandache2001exponential,di2003examples}.}

-For the above two cases, the stability translates from H\"{o}lder type ($\eps \to \infty$) to logarithmic type ($\eps\to 0$), the theory of this transition of stability is still an open problem.
-Especially when $\eps$ is away from zero, the uniqueness and stability are relatively less studied.
-In~\cite{chen2018stability}, by allowing angular dependence of source function, the authors discussed the condition number of the instability of the reconstruction of optical parameters $\sigma_a$ and $\sigma_s$ based on the linearized approximation when $\eps \ll 1$, which can not explain the transition to exponential instability for diffusion limit as $\eps\to 0$.
-In~\cite{bal2008inverse}, the authors have shown the stability of scattering coefficient in the linearized case with zero background and small absorption, in which case the scattering effect is dominated by the single scattering term.
+Regarding the above two cases, the stability estimate of $\sigma_a$ transits from the H\"{o}lder type ($\eps \to \infty$) to the logarithmic type ($\eps\to 0$). { Such transition was studied recently for the angularly resolved albedo operator $\cA$ in~\cite{lai2018inverse} based on singular decomposition of the Schwartz kernel.
+While for the angularly averaged albedo operator $\Lambda_{\sigma_a}$, the transition is still not well understood.} In general, there are no uniqueness or stability estimate results for this problem.
+Under the linearized setting, the author in~\cite{bal2008inverse} have proved a stability estimate of the scattering coefficient with smallness assumption.